-Imagine, if you will, a beautiful Sunday afternoon where you and your family enjoy a sunny bike ride to the farmers market, stock up on fresh, organic, locally grown produce, and head home to cook up a storm… in pans coated in toxic chemicals.
+Imagine: It’s a beautiful Sunday afternoon, you enjoy a sunny bike ride to the farmers market, stock up on fresh, organic, locally grown produce, and head home to cook up a storm… in pans coated in toxic chemicals.
 That’s right, even if you buy mainly organic produce and eat a healthy wholefood diet, chances are that you’re still using problematic pots, pans, and other cookware.
 I know I was, up until recently when I really looked at the science of cookware and why safe, green cookware matters.

 If, like me, you’re of a certain age where you’ve stopped moving house, city, or country every few years or even months and are happily investing in quality cookware to last you a lifetime, this is the blog series for you.
 The same goes if you’re buying cookware for the first time or simply replacing older and broken items.